-Following the direction of the 2015 plan, and in support of the long-term feasibility of the bison program in Banff National Park, this report will be shared for public and Indigenous review, commencing with early review and engagement with key stakeholders to seek and obtain their perspectives on the future of bison.
+Following the direction of the 2015 Plains Bison Reintroduction Plan, and in support of the long-term feasibility of the bison program in Banff National Park, this report was shared for Indigenous, stakeholder, and public review.
+Feedback has been used to help finalize this report and has been considered by Parks Canada in determining next steps.
+Please refer to the publicly available What We Heard for more information on results of engagement.